TAC Web 2.0/Social Media Tools Certificate

 Video and Text Online Communication

-Explore tools to communicate online with your students, Skype a simple and popular free Internet-based service.
-Learn how to use Google Chat and Skype to participate in video meetings.
-Also learn how to chat via text with your students using Google Chat, AIM or Meebo.
+Explore tools to communicate online with your students such as Voice Threads and Storify.
+Learn how to use Google Hangouts to participate in video meetings.
+Also learn how to create quick screen capture videos using Screenr or Screencast-O-Matic.

-Explore 3 popular social networking sites: Facebook, Twitter and LinkedIn.
-A social network service focuses on building online communities of people who share interests and/or activities, or who are interested in exploring the interests and activities of others. (http://en.wikipedia.org/wiki/Social_Networking) Learn how to create a profile to connect with others.
+Explore the popular social networking site Twitter.
+Twitter is a social network service that focuses on building online communities of people who share interests and/or activities, or who are interested in exploring the interests and activities of others (http://en.wikipedia.org/wiki/Social_Networking).
+Learn how to create a profile to connect with others.

-Track 3 – Multimedia (Choose 3 out of the 4 training sessions)
+Track 3 – Multimedia (Choose three out of the four training sessions)

 Online Photo Editing and Sharing

-Do you have photos and don’t know what you do with them?
-Learn how to upload pictures to the web, share with others with others and/or edit using a free online photo editor.
+Do you have photos and don’t know what to do with them?
+Learn how to upload pictures to the web, share with others and edit photos using a free online photo editor.

 Have you ever heard about podcasting and wondered how it could enhance student learning?
 Learn how to create audio podcasts to help make your words and ideas come to life for your students.

 Make your course content come alive through video.
 Learn how to create compelling video content by recording, editing and packaging your content in easy-to-access vodcasts.

 Explore different video, image and music mediums to use in your course.
 Learn how to incorporate iTunesU, Animoto and Wordle in your course.